Target Exam

 Question:

-By now you will have asked yourself: doesn’t security depend on internal peace and order?
+One may ask: doesn’t security depend on internal peace and order?
 How can a society be secure if there is violence or the threat of violence inside its borders?
 And how can it prepare to face violence from outside its borders if it is not secure inside its borders?
 Traditional security must also, therefore, concern itself with internal security.
+The reason it is not given so much importance is that after the Second World War it seemed that, for the most powerful countries on earth, internal security was more or less assured.

-What was the security challenge faced by the newly-independent countries of Asia and Africa internally?
+What was the security challenges faced by the newly-independent countries of Asia and Africa internally?

 Options: